datalayer/jupyter-ai-agents/README.md

 ![Jupyter AI Agents](https://assets.datalayer.tech/jupyter-ai-agent/ai-agent-explainerror-demo-terminal.gif)

 ### React to document changes

-In the underlying library jupyter-nbmodel-client, we define a [specification to set user prompts](https://github.com/datalayer/jupyter-nbmodel-client?tab=readme-ov-file#data-models) in the notebook metadata.
+In the underlying library jupyter-nbmodel-client, we define a [specification to set user prompts](https://github.com/datalayer/jupyter-nbmodel-client?tab=readme-ov-file#data-models) in the Notebook metadata.

 You can create a agent reacting to a user prompt set through that specification by inheriting from `jupyter_nbmodel_client.BaseNbAgent`.

-You can see an example in the class [PromptAgent](./jupyter_ai_agents/agents/crdt.py).
+You can see an example in the class [PromptAgent](./jupyter_ai_agents/agents/metadata.py).

 ## Uninstall